-The adoption of APM technique in the telecommunications industry, specifically in the DS and MS departments, is the specific emphasis of this research project.
-The findings of this study show how successful and useful the Agile methodology has been in these departments.
-The research project also broadens the use of Agile methodology in testing and quality assurance, which has not been thoroughly investigated in the telecommunications industry.
+The adoption of APM technique in the IT industry is the specific emphasis of this research project.
+The findings of this study show how successful and useful the Agile methodology has been in IT operations and services departments.
+The research project also broadens the use of Agile methodology in testing and quality assurance, which has not been thoroughly investigated in the IT industry.
 The originality enriches the study and adds to the corpus of knowledge already in existence.

 The five Critical Success Factors (CSFs) are being applied and validated for the first time in this research study of its sort.
-High correlation and regression results indicate the value of customer interaction and team capacity or performance for the organization.
-The importance of team communication as a CSF was again emphasized by the survey respondents.
-The organization is advised to give priority to these CSFs, guarantee the right team size for each project, actively involve clients during all project phases, hold daily standup meetings for efficient team communication, and ensure the team's proficiency with Agile project management techniques.
-It is crucial that management participation be kept to governance and not micromanagement.
+High correlation and regression results indicate the value of customer interaction and team size/adaptability or performance for the organization.
+The importance of team performance as a CSF was again emphasized by the survey respondents.
+The organization is advised to give priority to these CSFs, guarantee the right team size/adaptability for each project, actively involve clients during all project phases, hold daily standup meetings for efficient team performance, and ensure the team's proficiency with Agile project management techniques.
+It is crucial that management/customer's participation be kept governance and not micromanagement.
 The company should also analyze current contracts to make sure they follow agile principles and think about implementing agile approaches in new contracts.

-The five CSFs for effectively implementing Agile methodology in the DS and MS departments of Pakistan Telecommunication Company Ltd (PTCL) and Special Communications Organization (SCO) are clarified by this research project, which serves as a summary.
-These CSFs should be carefully considered by project managers, program managers, project directors, telecom directors, and chief operating officers of managed services.
-This study, which focuses primarily on DS and MS departments, is the first of its kind in the world of telecommunications and adds significantly to the body of knowledge in this area.
+The five CSFs for effectively implementing Agile

+methodology in IT department of IBM are clarified by this research project, which serves as a summary.
+These CSFs should be carefully considered by project managers, directors, program managers and chief operating officers of IT department.
+This study is the first of its kind in the world of IT and adds significantly to the body of knowledge in this area.